wp-plugins/admin-category-search/readme.txt

 1. Upload the folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Done

+== Screenshots ==

+1. This is how it looks.
+After you entered the keyword and pushed search, simply go back to the first tab to see the found results.